 PTSD self-medicating individuals face significant distress and impairment, resulting in a complex clinical course.
 Substantial gaps remain in the literature regarding the most effective treatment for these people, but integrated psychosocial treatments typically provide the most positive outcomes.
 Clinicians may also add medication to this therapy, typically after psychosocial treatments are unsuccessful by themselves.

-The Florida House Experience (FHE) offers a range of services for drug and alcohol addiction, including diagnosis and treatment.
+FHE Health (FHE) offers a range of services for drug and alcohol addiction, including diagnosis and treatment.
 Our treatment programs use a long term approach, based on our belief that recovery consists of multiple phases.
 We implement a medically managed detox, followed by gradually descending levels of rehabilitation.
 Contact us today to find out more about how we can help you in your journey towards recovery.